getodk/central-backend/docs/api.md

 [OData](http://www.odata.org/) is an emerging standard for the formal description and transfer of data between web services.
 In its most ambitious form, it aims to be _the_ standard way for any REST or REST-like API to enable interoperability with other services, not unlike the API Blueprint format this document is written in.
 However, in practical usage today it is primarily a way for data-centric web services to describe and transfer their data to various clients for deeper analysis or presentation.

-Jubilant Garbanzo implements the [4.0 Minimal Conformance level](http://docs.oasis-open.org/odata/odata/v4.01/cs01/part1-protocol/odata-v4.01-cs01-part1-protocol.html#_Toc505771292) of the specification.
+ODK Central implements the [4.0 Minimal Conformance level](http://docs.oasis-open.org/odata/odata/v4.01/cs01/part1-protocol/odata-v4.01-cs01-part1-protocol.html#_Toc505771292) of the specification.
 Our goal is to enable data analysis and reporting through powerful third-party tools, sending them the data over OData, rather than attempt to create our own analysis tools.
 Today, our implementation primarily targets [Microsoft Power BI](https://docs.microsoft.com/en-us/power-bi/desktop-connect-odata) and [Tableau](https://onlinehelp.tableau.com/current/pro/desktop/en-us/examples_odata.html), two tools with reasonably robust free offerings that provide versatile analysis and visualization of data.

 While OData itself supports data of any sort of structure, Power BI and Tableau both think in terms of relational tables.
 This presents an interesting challenge for representing ODK's `group` and `repeat` structures in OData.
 Our current solution is to treat every `repeat` in the `Form` definition as its own relational table, and we invent stable join IDs to relate the tables together.